 - gum tenderness

 - gums with a shiny appearance

 Gingivitis is often so mild and painless that you may not even notice it.
-However, as the condition can lead to much more serious periodontal diseases later on, any sign of a potential problem should be addressed with your dentist.
+However, the condition can lead to much more serious periodontal diseases later on.
+Any sign of a potential problem should be addressed with your dentist.
 The sooner your dentist diagnoses gingivitis, the better your chances are of reversing any damage done to your gums and teeth.

-Gingivitis is caused by plaque deposits in the mouth, which build up if you do not brush or floss your teeth regularly.
+Gingivitis is caused by plaque deposits in the mouth.
+Plaque builds up if you don’t brush or floss your teeth regularly.
 A combination of food debris, mucus, bacteria, and plaque also causes tooth decay and can lead to other tooth and gum problems as well.
 Conditions or other factors that increase the risk of gingivitis include:

 - common cold and flu

 - other dental problems

 Gingivitis can be avoided through proper oral hygiene like brushing, flossing, and using mouthwash.Anti-plaque or anti-tartar toothpastes help in keeping plaque deposits from causing gingivitis.